Diversity, Equity and Inclusion in Ophthalmology

 - Serving as a DEI Council to Leadership.

-- Collaboration with the OHSU Diversity Affairs Committee, the OHSU Center for Diversity & Inclusion, SOM Diversity & Inclusion, Oregon Academy of Ophthalmology, and the American Academy of Ophthalmology.
+- Collaboration with the OHSU Diversity Affairs Committee, the OHSU Center for Diversity & Inclusion, SOM Diversity & Inclusion, Oregon Academy of Ophthalmology, the American Academy of Ophthalmology (AAO), and the Association of University Professors of Ophthalmology, among others.
+Examples of collaboration with the AAO include Improving Diversity, Equity, and Inclusion in Ophthalmology, the podcast Experts InSight: Diversity, Equity, and Inclusion in Ophthalmology in 2022, and the educational toolkit Diversity and Inclusion Education.

 - Mentorship and Career Development Support for Individuals Underrepresented in Medicine, including: